Become a

 How to Apply

-Step 3: Apply through the City of Spokane’s job posting on governmentjobs.com
+Step 1: Apply to the City of Spokane’s job posting on governmentjobs.com.